jcoutch/NCrontab-Advanced/README.md

 # NCrontab Advanced

-**If you have any problems, make sure to file an issue here on Github.
-Documentation coming soon.**
+**If you have any problems, make sure to file an issue here on Github.**

 We were looking to implement [NCrontab](https://github.com/atifaziz/NCrontab) for a project, but found it had a few shortcomings:
 * No support for #, L and W